WasatchPhotonics/EnlightenMobile/README_CHANGELOG.md

 # Version History

+- 2020-04-13 0.3.15
+    - ScopeView buttonExpander looks good in Android and iOS
 - 2020-04-13 0.3.14
     - added ScopeView buttonExpander to show/hide controls in Landscape (looks good in Android)
 - 2020-04-13 0.3.13